AI Anywhere

 Global Head of Cloud Program Office, Johnson & Johnson

-Vikash leads hybrid and multi cloud strategy, engineering, adoption, and FinOps for Johnson & Johnson.
+Vikash leads hybrid and multicloud strategy, engineering, adoption, and FinOps for Johnson & Johnson.
 He collaborates across Johnson & Johnson technology organization to optimize cloud and infrastructure spend, improve developer productivity, drive innovation, and enable optimal utilization of public and private cloud computing environments for diverse technology groups building AI/ML, IoT, data analytics, and health tech applications.
 Vikash is leading a global team focused on engineering excellence, cloud security, and infrastructure reliability through an agile product development approach.
 The team drives reliable infrastructure automation at scale for enterprise data centers, edge locations (labs, warehouses, manufacturing sites, and distributions), and public clouds (AWS, Azure, and GCP).
 His team has developed best-in class infrastructure management to meet FDA (GxP) compliance.

 Rory Kelleher